Yelp/paasta/docs/source/autoscaling.rst

 The currently available decicion policies are:

+:proportional:
+  Uses a simple proportional model to decide the correct number of instances to scale to, i.e. if load is 110% of the setpoint, scales up by 10%.
+  Includes correction for an offset, if your containers have a baseline utilization independent of the number of containers.

 :pid:
   Uses a PID controller to determine when to autoscale a service.
 See `this page <https://en.wikipedia.org/wiki/PID_controller>`_ for more information on